CodeConfidant/connectwrap/README.md

             <code>table_exists(db_table)</code>
         </td>
 		<td>
-            Return true if the db_table argument is a table name within the database.
+            Return True if the db_table argument is a table name within the database.
         </td>
 	</tr>
 </table>